 Today the difference between key systems and PABX is blurred with the major manufacturers offering digital hybrid systems which can be customized to provide either PABX or key system functionality as required and these hybrid systems meet the specific requirements of 99% of businesses.
 PABX still dominant the large corporate environment where more than 1000 extensions are needed and companies that require their telephone system to integrate with specific and complicated applications like large call centres or hospitality front-office applications.

 These systems use Voice over IP (VoIP) technology to route your calls over data networks, instead of traditional phone lines.
 Today you can purchase either pure IP systems that have evolved from the developments of IT companies like Cisco or converged solutions that have been developed by the leading manufacturers of telephone systems and allow you to use both the legacy networks of the telephone carriers (eg PSTN, ISDN) while also managing voice and data applications on the one network using IP technology.

 See our VoIP Buyers Guide for more information.

 Installation and After Sales Support for Telephone Systems

 All telephone systems require professional installation and maintenance.
-For legacy connections all outside telephone lines must connect to the KSU or PABX cabinet, as well as all internal extensions.
-For IP solutions the appropriate connections into your data network is necessary.
+For legacy connections, all outside telephone lines must connect to the KSU or PABX cabinet, as well as all internal extensions.
+For IP solutions the appropriate connections into your data network are necessary.
 Unfortunately, the network design for VoIP systems, and the configuring and wiring for legacy phone systems can be nearly as costly as the phone system hardware.

 Dimensioning a Telephone System